srinavyak/netflix-gpt/README.md

 #   <!-- Netflix GPT -->

-created create react app
+- Created create react app
-downloaded tailwind and add the code to tailwind.config.js  and index.css and  tested by running the app
+- Downloaded tailwind and add the code to tailwind.config.js  and index.css and  tested by running the app

 # Features
 - Login/Signup